liamchampton/golang-twitter-bot-workshop/README.md

 ### Cloud Foundary

-ensure everything is saved and then use the following command to push the application up:
+Ensure everything is saved and then use the following command to push the application up:

 ```bash
 ibmcloud cf push
 ```

-Once the application is in Cloud Foundary you will need to add the API keys to the environment variables - this can be found in the UI:
+Once the application is in Cloud Foundary you will need to add the API keys to the environment variables - this can be completed in the UI:

 On your IBM Cloud dashboard navigate to your Cloud Foundary apps and click on it
 ![IBM Cloud Dash](./images/IBMCloudDash.png)